rust-lang/blog.rust-lang.org/posts/inside-rust/2025-01-17-this-development-cycle-in-cargo-1.85.md

 to help with efforts in auditing published packages ([#13960](https://github.com/rust-lang/cargo/pull/13960)).

-[landonxjames](https://github.com/landonxjames) reported that this change caused a significant perfornce regression when publishing the
+[landonxjames](https://github.com/landonxjames) reported that this change caused a significant performance regression when publishing the
 [aws-sdk-rust repo](https://github.com/awslabs/aws-sdk-rust).
 Cargo went from skipping its dirty file check with `--allow-dirty` to always running it.
 The check has not been optimized for publishing over 400 packages at once.